 We also send out free text message worming reminders.

-Your vet or nurse will give you a complimentary Prinovox spot on flea treatment for your new puppy.
+Your vet or nurse will give you a complimentary treatment for your new puppy.

 You can prevent a flea infestation by the following these 3 easy steps:-

-Step one: Use Prinovox (monthly) or Bravecto (every 3 months).
+Step one: Use a reliable flea treatment and apply/administer it correctly.
 This will kill any adult fleas that jump onto your pet

-Step two: Make sure ALL cats & dogs in your househld are treated (they can all act as a host for a flea infestation)
+Step two: Make sure ALL cats & dogs in your household are treated (they can all act as a host for a flea infestation)

 Step three: Regularly vacuum carpets & furnishing and wash your pets bedding over 60 degrees (this will reduce the number of eggs, larvae and pupae in the environment).
 Also use a household insecticidal spray, (that kills eggs & larvae) This can be purchased at our reception (Indorex).